 Minimalist lovers often like neutral colors and open spaces.
 They may find energy in neatness, which helps them stay productive and clear-minded.
 Their calm environment matches their thoughtful and practical nature.

-Bohemian: Creative and Adventurous
+Bohemian: creative and adventurous

 Bohemian style lovers are often very creative and open to new experiences.
 Their spaces tend to be colorful, filled with unique art and patterns.
 They enjoy mixing different cultures and ideas in their homes.